aws/amazon-vpc-cni-k8s/proposals/cni-proposal.md

 L-IPAM monitors the size of secondary IP address warm pool.

-* whenever the number of available IP addresses goes below a configured min threshold, the Local IP manager will:
+* whenever the number of available IP addresses goes below a configured min threshold, L-IPAM  will:
 	* create a new ENI and attach it to instance
 	* allocate all available IP addresses on this new ENI
 	* once these IP addresses become available on the instance (confirmed through instance's metadata service), add these IP addresses to warm-pool.

-* whenever the number of available IP addresses exceeds a configured max threshold, the local IP manager will free the ENI where all of its secondary IP address are in warm-pool, detach the ENI interface and free to EC2-VPC ENI pool.
+* whenever the number of available IP addresses exceeds a configured max threshold, L-IPAM will pick an ENI where all of its secondary IP address are in warm-pool, detach the ENI interface and free it to EC2-VPC ENI pool.

+##### Note
+Fragmentation of addresses assignment to ENIs may prevent freeing ENIs even when there are many unused IP addresses.

 ##### Limitations and Security Consideration
-Right now, ENIs are allocated or freed by local IP manager on each instance.
+Right now, ENIs are allocated or freed by L-IPAM on each instance.
 All ENIs on a instance share same subnet and same security groups.

-In future, ENIs can be allocated or freed by a central IP manager on a dedicated instance and each Kubernetes worker node (instance) can have ENIs associated with different security groups.

 #### Pod IP address cooling period